nicklawls/step/README.md

 ### [Chadtech/return](https://package.elm-lang.org/packages/Chadtech/return/latest/)

-* A `Return3` is the closest thing to a `Step` I've seen.
-The `incorp` function is very similar in purpose to the `onExit` function, and seeing it helped me realize I was on the right track.
+* A `Return3` is the closest thing to a `Note` I've seen.
+The `incorp` function is very similar in purpose to the `onPong` function, and seeing it helped me realize I was on the right track.

 * `Return3` lets you return state, commands, and extra stuff all at the same time, which I suspect is unnecessary.
 The idea of an interaction's behavior being constantly dependent on data from a sub-interaction makes me think that the two should probably be folded into one.
-In contrast, `Step` optimizes for when there's a clean break between the two.
+In contrast, `Note` optimizes for when there's a clean break between the two.

 * I struggle to form a mental model for what a `Return3` is.
-It's a name for the code pattern, whereas `Step` tries to be a name for a higher-level entity: a step in TEA's update loop.
+It's a name for the code pattern, whereas `Note` tries to be a name for a higher-level entity: a step in TEA's update loop.

 ## Installation

 ```
-elm install xilnocas/step
+elm install erlandsona/pin
 ```